 - Receive equipment malfunction alerts and immediately assign tasks to repair technicians.

-- Coordinate maintenance efforts throughout the company or assigned department(s).
+- Coordinate maintenance efforts throughout the or assigned department(s).

 - Oversee major maintenance procedures and maintain records for resources consumed.